johannah/jaco_learning/README.md

 `docker exec -it jaco_robot /bin/bash`

 2) Turn on robot and use remote to set home (light should turn blue on robot).
 Launch kinova drivers.
-`roscd ros_interface
-sh launch/kinova_launch.sh
 `
+roslaunch jaco_remote.launch
+`
 Robot should open hand.

-3) Run jaco.py

-4) run robot_server.py
+3) Remote experiments can be run by declaring physics_type='robot' in the task_kwargs of dm_control.
+Be sure to configure the task_kwarg, "fence" to be within the bounds of your workspace.
+For instance, a fence of {'x':(-.5,.5), 'y':(-1,.4), 'z':(0.05, 3)} will limit the robot to within .5 meter from side to side, allow a reach of 1 m to the front (towards kinova label), and only allow the robot to reach above the base in z.

 ---

 5) After experiments.
-Return robot to home position, then power off.
+Return robot to sleep position with the remote (press home until the remote returns to home, then press home again to move it to the sleep position), then power off.

 ### Position Info